I am THRILLED to be on this adventure with you as we begin a 40 day walk through The Respect Dare by Nina Roesner.!

 - be perfect – by my definition

 I don’t know if you have realized this or not – but in my case – I really expected my husband to be… well… ME!
+Or perfect.
+Or a fantasy.
 And truthfully, I don’t think that Jesus Himself would live up to a lot of my expectations here.

 I was pretty shocked to find out he wasn’t me.
 I thought that meant he had to be WRONG for many years in our marriage.
 I was also very shocked to find out how NOT perfect I am!